rand-projects/fisb-rest/docs/source/document.rst

   make vector object processing more uniform.

   Polygon and Point objects are common.
 G-AIRMET can produce both Polygons and LineStrings.
+So can PIREPs (almost all PIREPs are point objects, but you can have a 'route' PIREP which will be rendered as a LineSting).
 Each ``FeatureCollection`` will only have one type of geometry.

+  Also note that some objects can have more than one geometry.
+The principle is that fields outside of a geojson field apply to the entire object, but ``"properties"`` within a geojson object apply only to that geography.
+  They may also apply to the entire object (placed there to benefit a mapping API), but they don't have to.
-  The ``properties`` field will vary dependent on the 'type' of object.
-These will be documented for each individual object type.
+  The ``"properties"`` field will vary dependent on the 'type' of object.
+These will be documented for each individual object type except for a few common items discussed here.

+  There are a number of ``"geojson"`` ``"properties"`` fields that are common enough to be discussed now.

+    ``"altitudes"``
+      List of 4 items: Highest altitude, highest altitude type (MSL or AGL), lowest altitude, and lowest altitude type (MSL or AGL).
+      Except for NOTAM-TMOA and NOTAM-TRA, both altitude types will be the same.

+    ``"start_time"``
+      Start time of the activity.
+This may be different than any time mentioned in the encompassing object.
+May not have an accompanying ``"stop_time"``.

+    ``"stop_time"``
+      Stop time of the activity.
+This may be different than any time mentioned in the encompassing object.
+May not have an accompanying ``"start_time"``.

+  A common scenario that occurs is in NOTAM-TFRs.
+Imagine a VIP is travelling to a city, then going to a convention center to give a speech, and then traveling back to the airport.
+A NOTAM-TFR will be issued with three
+  geographies: one each (with identical coordinates) for arrival and departure at the airport, and one for the convention center.
+Each will have different start and stop times, and the altitudes for the convention center speech might be different than the airport altitudes.

   An example of the 'geojson' field and the others described above is: ::

     {